thomasdavis/backbonetutorials/examples/nodejs-mongodb-mongoose-restify/README.md

 By default, yeoman looks at the "app" directory.
 If you update to Yeoman 1.0, you are able to configure this path in the grunt.js file and configure it to look any folder like "public" but at the time of writing this demo, I'm using Yeoman 0.9.6 so will keep the "app" directory.

-It automatically launches a browswer window to:
+It automatically launches a browser window to:

 http://localhost:3501/

-I should see the index.html which presents MainView and its MessagesCollection will then go out and talk to:
+If you'd like to see the raw messages as a json dump, you can point your browser to:

 http://localhost:8888/messages